HunterBoy344/chatbatch/README.md

 # chatbatch

-A chat coded in batch for FTP
+A chat coded in batch for network drives

-Works with any already letter-assigned FTP server for chatting.
+Works with any already letter-assigned file server for chatting.

 Note: Puts the chat directory in the root folder of the selected drive.
 The chat name is the name of the folder.